World Cup

 Belgium have the better squad on paper and should control territory for long periods.
 Their ability to circulate possession, stretch Egypt's defensive block, and create chances through patient build-up gives them multiple routes to goal.
 The problem is that opening-round World Cup matches are rarely smooth.
 Teams sit deeper, protect shape more rigidly, and are happy to take a point if it keeps them alive in the group.
 Egypt will set up to frustrate, stay compact, and force Belgium to break them down without offering much space in behind.
 That's a recipe for a low-event first half and a cagey, attritional contest overall.

-The draw is priced at 4.1, which feels about right for a fixture where neither side wants to lose more than they want to win.
+The draw is priced at 4.25, which feels about right for a fixture where neither side wants to lose more than they want to win.
 Egypt's best chance of a result is to stay disciplined, absorb pressure, and hope Belgium's final ball lets them down or their goalkeeper makes two or three key saves.
 It's not a glamorous gameplan, but it's effective in tournament football, especially when the opposition are expected to do all the attacking.
 If Egypt can keep it 0-0 into the final twenty minutes, Belgium might start to feel the pressure and force things, which is when mistakes happen.
+The under 2.5 goals market has remained stable, with prices sitting between 1.85 and 1.9, and that consistency tells you the market expects a tight, low-scoring affair rather than a comfortable procession.

 I expect Belgium to edge this, but I don't see a comfortable margin.
 A 2-0 or 1-0 scoreline feels about right-enough to secure three points, not enough to suggest they've hit top gear.
-The under 2.5 goals at 1.85 is the smarter play than chasing Belgium to win by two or more, because tournament discipline and opening-round caution should keep the scoring muted.
+The under 2.5 goals at 1.85-1.9 is the smarter play than chasing Belgium to win by two or more, because tournament discipline and opening-round caution should keep the scoring muted.
 Belgium win, but it's a grind rather than a cruise.

 Belgium